Landfill Waste Results In Air Pollution As _______.

 Methane (CH4) is the most concerning gas produced by landfills due to its potent greenhouse gas properties.
 It's far more effective at trapping heat in the atmosphere than carbon dioxide over a shorter period.

-- Global Warming Potential: Methane has a global warming potential 25 times greater than carbon dioxide over a 100-year period, according to the EPA.
-This means that even relatively small amounts of methane released into the atmosphere can have a significant impact on climate change.
+• Global Warming Potential: Methane has a global warming potential 25 times greater than carbon dioxide over a 100-year period, according to the EPA.
+What this tells us is even relatively small amounts of methane released into the atmosphere can have a significant impact on climate change.

 Beyond Methane: Other Pollutants